budach/pysster/docs/Motif.md

 ```
 Plot the motif.

- The default height of the plot is 754 pixel.
-The width depends on the length of the motif.
-Using, for instance, a scale parameter of 0.5 halves both height and width.
  The color of individual letters can be defined via the colors dict using RGB values, e.g. {'A': '#FF0000', 'C': '#0000FF'} will result in red A's and blue C's.
 Non-defined characters will be plotted black.

  The alphabets 'ACGT', 'ACGU', and 'HIMS' have predefined colors (that can be overwritten):